Museums, Art Galleries & Historical Sites

 - Do your research and visit during non-peak hours or season, so that you can get close and personal with a masterpiece.

-- In the large encyclopedic museums, accept the fact that you’re not going to be able to see everything in one day.
-Plan to visit again on another day.
+- In the large encyclopedic museums, accept the fact that you’re not going to be able to see everything in one day — plan to re-visit.

 - Guided tours of the museum’s highlights is generally a good option for a museum that is new for you.